TySamurai97/markdown-cv/index.md

 `– present`
 Developed and enhanced VOLCKER a financial data processing and reporting project required by the compliance department.
-<br> worked on in-house ETL tool to create and maintain the workflows concerning
+<br> enhanced the trade signoff desktop application based on .net
-the processing and reporting needs of one of the financial data warehouse
+<br> Developed multiple workflows for processing and reporting of financial datawarehouse applications
+<br> Scripted python processes for Automation of complex trading calcultions performed by
+financial controllers
-<br> Worked on the conversion of one of the fast-changing dimension(PSK id used
+<br> Cleared one of the tech-debt jira on the conversion of one of the fast-changing dimension(PSK id used
 to uniquely identify trade positions in detailed sub-ledger) to slow changing dimension in the financial data warehouse
-<br> wrote python scripts to Automate multiple daily calculations performed by
-financial controllers on excel

 __ACCOLITE SOFTWARE__
 `4 Feb 2019`
 <br>
 `– 31 May 2019`
-Worked on an online programming website purposed for conducting round one interview to test the coding proficiency of a candidate.
+enhanced an online programming website purposed for conducting round one interview to test the coding proficiency of a candidate.
 I delivered features such as saving the project directory to AWS S3, compile and run tests functionality for dot net frameworks, C++ and python to the service layer and the UI of the